-Financial Challenges
+Financial Limitations

 It is not uncommon for programs to subsidize the lack of financial resources by raising individual student fees.
 Unfortunately, this may not always be realistic in low economic circumstances.
 In our case, the median income in the community we teach is nearly $20,000 below the state average.
 Therefore, we work to keep our fees as low as possible and find other ways to subsidize funds, such as fundraising and band booster support.
-Sadly, based on our research, this is not always an option.
-However, we did find many of our colleagues utilizing unique fundraisers such as corn-hole tournaments, selling fireworks, car shows, and hosting events.
+Based on our research, this is not always an option.
+However, we did find many of our colleagues utilizing unique fundraisers such as corn-hole tournaments, selling fireworks, car shows, and hosting events such as contests.
 Additionally, we found that many of the more successful programs operated with a well-organized and thought-out budget to ensure priorities were met even when working with limited district funds.

-Home Challenges
+Home Observations

 Mentorship